arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/datasheet/datasheet.md

 ### Power Supply

-<p style="text-align: justify;">The Portenta UWB Shield is powered exclusively through the VCC pins (+3V3) of its High Density Connectors.
+<p style="text-align: justify;">The Portenta UWB Shield is powered exclusively through the VCC pins (+3.3 VDC) of its High-Density Connectors.
 These connectors are designed to be used with boards from the Portenta family, such as the Portenta C33 board.
 The power is supplied directly from the connected Portenta family board, which acts as the power source for the Portenta UWB Shield.</p>

 ![](assets/portenta_uwb_power_tree.png)